ebatzer/Personal-Website-V2/content/vitae.md

 Wetlands. *In Prep.*

 Goldberg, D., **E. Batzer**, K. Elgersma, J. Martina, and W.
 Currie.
-Allocation to clonal growth: approaches and questions. *In prep.*
+Allocation to clonal growth: approaches and questions. *In Review.*

 **Batzer, E.**, J. Martina, K. Elgersma, and D. Goldberg.
 2017.
 Effects of nutrient addition on clonal allocation and ramet morphology